Bachelor of Architecture Admissions & Cost

 Join Us for an Information Session

-We're hosting virtual information sessions throughout the summer.
+We're hosting virtual information sessions throughout the semester.
 Learn more about the B Arch, BLA and BS Sustainable Built Environments from our recruiting and outreach coordinator.
 Visit our information session page to find a date that works for you and register:

 Connect with Student Ambassadors